croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 # Starting up and trying the whole thing
 * **Author:** Damir Murat
 * **Created:** 26.05.2020.
-* **Updated:** 06.08.2023.
+* **Updated:** 22.05.2024.

 Environment:
-- OSX (should work with any desktop Linux distro and with Windows with appropriate bash-shell like git-bash)
+- OSX (should work with any desktop Linux distro and with Windows with the appropriate bash-shell like git-bash)
-- JDK 17
+- JDK 21
 - Gradle 8.5
 - IDEA Community/Ultimate 2023.3.2
 - Docker